The best popper lures are available in a wide range of bright colors, between 3 to 4 inches in length, and have two #4 size treble hooks.

 Overall Score – 3/5 ⭐⭐⭐

-This means that the 6th Sense Splashback 70 Topwater Popper Lure will cause quite the ruckus when it is worked through the water—especially when retrieved at a rapid pace.
-The lure also comes in some wicked color patterns that set it apart from the usual popper style lures on the market.
-It’s clear that this is not your grandfather’s popper lure and 6th Sense has designed a well-balanced lure that targets larger fish with a bigger splash.
+This means that the 6th Sense Splashback 70 Topwater Popper Lure will cause quite the ruckus when it is worked through the water—especially when retrieved rapidly.
+The lure also comes in wicked color patterns that set it apart from the usual popper style lures on the market.
+This is not your grandfather’s popper lure and 6th Sense has designed a well-balanced lure that targets larger fish with a bigger splash.

 This lure also has excellent side-to-side movement that makes it easy to walk the dog or let the popper dart in any direction it wants as you work it through the water’s surface.